medusajs/medusa/docs/content/advanced/backend/price-lists/index.md

 ---
-description: 'Learn what price lists are and how they work in a Medusa server.
+description: 'Learn what price lists are and how they work in a Medusa backend.
 Price Lists can be used to override product prices based on different conditions.'
 ---

 # Price Lists